BlueBrain/NeuroTS/CONTRIBUTING.md

 The release process is the following:
 * Checkout the main branch and ensure your local version is up to date:

   ```shell
   git checkout main
   git pull
   ```

 * Create a new branch locally:

   ```shell
   git checkout -b release_X.Y.Z
   ```

-* Update the CHANGELOG file using auto-changelog:
+* Update the CHANGELOG file using auto-changelog (see https://www.npmjs.com/package/auto-changelog):

   ```shell
   auto-changelog -v X.Y.Z
   ```

 * Commit and push the new changelog:

   ```shell
   git commit -m "Release X.Y.Z"
   git push --set-upstream origin release_X.Y.Z